sio/potyarkin.com/content/posts/20171005-gist-temp-py-venv.md

 any help is appreciated.

 I wrote a batch script to automate creation, setup and deletion of Python virtual environment.
-This can come handy when you want to test something in a clean env, or to play with `pip install` and get acquainted with a new package from PyPI.
+This can come in handy when you want to test something in a clean env, or to play with `pip install` and get acquainted with a new package from PyPI.